paimagham/Automatic-Number-Plate-Recognition-OCR/README.md

 Cropped Image ➝ Plate area extracted and saved
 OCR Result ➝ Extracted text from number plate: Number plate is: MH12DE1XXX</pre>

-# Real-World Applications

-Vehicle tracking systems<br>
-Smart parking systems<br>
-Law enforcement and traffic monitoring<br>
-Toll booth automation<br>

-As noted in the OCR paper, ANPR is a leading practical application of OCR technology, alongside uses like document scanning, passport reading, and signature verification.

 # License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.